 You should also try coconut coffee, with coconut cream added to the condensed milk, and avocado coffee, making your Nau extra creamy and subtle.

-Hue is famous for its salt coffee and although it might sound like a crazy combination, the rich coffee and salty cream together create a caramel-like aftertaste.
+Hue is famous for its salt coffee, and although it might sound like a crazy combination, the rich coffee and salty cream together create a caramel-like aftertaste.
 Delish!

-Whatever you do when you go to Vietnam, we think we made it clear that you cannot get around trying some real Vietnamese coffee.
+Whatever you do when you go to Vietnam, we made it clear that you cannot get around trying some real Vietnamese coffee.
 And if you’re hooked, make sure to buy an original Vietnamese coffee press filter.